 - Imaging Conference.
 This monthly conference is designed to assist fellows, medical residents and attending staff to interpret and understand the anatomic and pathologic features of various forms of arthritis to make a diagnosis quickly and accurately, The conference covers the latest imaging techniques from plain X-rays to computer tomography scanning and magnetic resonance imaging.
 Interesting and challenging cases are brought by those attending for a musculoskeletal radiologist to interpret for the group.
 Discussion focuses on how to make a diagnosis based on the findings as well as how to understand the disease process.

 - Research Conference.
 This conference discusses topics of extreme academic and research interest and is intended to lead to the development of collaborative, often multidisciplinary, research projects.
 Visiting or guest lecturers present short topics and lead a wide-ranging discussion to generate research ideas and projects.
 Rheumatology Division members are able to discuss their own ideas in order to generate research projects.
 The Rheumatology Division registry and database decisions are reviewed in this meeting so that input from all Division members can be obtained.

 - The Wallace Research Conference.
-Dr. Daniel Wallace selects a topic of importance in the management of patients.
+Daniel Wallace, MD, selects a topic of importance in the management of patients.
 Rheumatology fellows research the literature on the topic and discuss their findings to gain a greater understanding of the disease process.
 The conference focuses on the diagnosis and treatment of systemic illness as well as the clinical features of the disease.
 Outside experts attend this conference to lend their expertise when appropriate.